fullstackedorg/docs/docs/guides/kiosk.md

 - Linux (both GTK and Qt)
 - Windows

-If you would like to run your project as a fullscreen interface, through the `--kiosk` flag, you can do so.
+To directly run a project in fullscreen, use the `--kiosk` flag.

-Run your app in kiosk mode by giving the project id as argument
+Beforehand, the project needs to have been build at least once through the FullStacked Editor.
+Then, take not of the project id and use it the command line next to the `--kiosk` flag.

 ## Linux